 In addition to this, automation is not personal and, since your posts are pre-made, you do not have the opportunity to personalize responses and posts for specific channels or consumers.

-It is No Replacement for a Social Media Manager
+It is No Replacement for a Social Media Manager:

 If you can afford a dedicated full or part-time social media manager, it is a worthy investment.
-This person should go through a social media training programme so that they are up-to-date with the latest social media developments and can hit the ground running.
+This person should go through a social media training program so that they are up-to-date with the latest social media developments and can hit the ground running.

 A dedicated social media manager does not need to be some next-level Facebook guru; being a personable human being whose job it is to manage your pages, produce content and engage with consumers is enough.